Badge

 What was the most sensitive data compromised in a breach ?

-Most Sensitive Data Compromised: The most sensitive data compromised in a breach were potentially payment data, Confidential victim data (exfiltrated), Driver's License Numbers, employee/customer records, Social Security numbers, personal information, Approximately 6 terabytes of data and 37 million customers and business information.
+Most Sensitive Data Compromised: The most sensitive data compromised in a breach were personal information, Social Security numbers, employee/customer records and potentially payment data.

 What was the number of records exposed in the most significant breach ?